-The SW CSC is one of eight regional Climate Science Centers managed by the U.S. Geological Survey's (USGS) National Climate Change and Wildlife Science Center.
-The SW CSC is a collaborative partnership among USGS scientists, resource management agencies, and a consortium of six academic institutions from across the region.
-One of the greatest strengths of the SW CSC is the expertise provided by the program’s numerous partners and affiliate institutions.
+The Southwest Climate Science Center (SW CSC) is one of eight regional Climate Science Centers under the Department of the Interior (DOI) managed by the U.S. Geological Survey's (USGS) National Climate Change and Wildlife Science Center (NCCWSC).
+The SW CSC is a collaborative partnership between USGS and a consortium of six academic institutions from across the region (University of Arizona; Desert Research Institute; University of California, Davis; University of California, Los Angeles; Scripps Institute of Oceanography; University of Colorado Boulder).

 SOUTHWEST CLIMATE SCIENCE CENTER REGION

 The Southwest region formally comprises the states of Arizona, California, Nevada, and Utah.
 However, because the Southwest is heavily dependent on the Colorado River Basin, the SW CSC also addresses the upper Colorado River basin, particularly with respect to direct and indirect effects of climate change and management on water delivery to the lower basin.

 The geographic focus area of the SW CSC also covers five Landscape Conservation Cooperatives (LCCs).
 The LCCs are a network of partnerships that act as a direct link to public and private sector resource managers in their respective regions.
 An important role of the LCCs is to identify the key science needs of a wide variety of land-management stakeholders within their areas.
 The SW CSC leverages the efforts and collective knowledge of the LCCs as conduits for communication about resource managers’ science needs.